Yusuf ibn Abi'l-Saj

-Yusuf ibn Abi'l Saj (died 928) was the Sajid amir of Azerbaijan from 901 until his death.
+Yusuf ibn Abi'l Saj (d.
+928) was the Sajid Emir of Azerbaijan from 901 until his death.
 He was the son of Abi'l-Saj Devdad.

 War with Armenians and Georgians

 Yusuf came to power in 901 by overthrowing his nephew, Devdad Ibn Muhammad.
 He razed the walls of Maragha and moved the capital to Ardabil.
 Shortly afterwards, the Bagratid king of Armenia, Smbat I, offered to become a direct vassal of the caliph al-Muktafi.
 As this threatened the Sajids' interests in Armenia, Yusuf demanded that Smbat appear before him.
 When the Bagratid refused he invaded Armenia.
 An agreement was eventually reached between the two sides in 903; Smbat received a crown from Yusuf, acknowledging him as his overlord.

 Yusuf had never formalized his relations with the caliph, and they became hostile toward each other.
 In 908 a caliphal army was sent against Yusuf, but al-Muktafi died and his successor al-Muqtadir made peace with the Sajid.
 Al-Muqtadir's vizier Ali ibn al-Furat had been instrumental in the establishment of the peace; from then on Yusuf considered him to be his protector in Baghdad and often named him on his coinage.
 The peace allowed Yusuf to be invested with the governments of Azerbaijan and Armenia in 909 by the caliph.

 During the conflict between the Yusuf and the caliphate, the latter had encouraged King Smbat to oppose the Sajid.
 After settling his relations with the caliph Yusuf decided to retaliate.
 He found a willing ally in the prince of Vaspurakan, Gagik Artsruni, who was engaged in a dispute with the Bagratid over the province of Nakhichevan.
 Gagik became Yusuf's vassal and the Sajid gave him a crown.
 In 909 Yusuf took Nakhichevan and, together with Gagik, gained control of Siunikh.
 He then pursued Smbat across the country, and after spending the winter in Dvin defeated in 910 an army under the command of Smbat's two sons, Ashot and Mushel to the north of Erevan.
 Mushel was captured and poisoned.